privy-open-source/design-system/src/components/button-group/index.md

 ```

 #### Addon Right
-In the button group, to simplify several actions in one button, it can be combined with the [Dropdown](/dropdown/component) component.
+In the button group, to simplify several actions in one button, it can be combined with the [Dropdown][dropdown] component.

 <preview>
   <p-button-group>